Thunderbolts* is the best Marvel film in years – for one simple reason: review

 They squabble, experience a few narrative shocks (more effective if they weren’t already telegraphed by the promotional materials), and eventually bond over the fact they could each break the Guinness World Record for accumulated PTSD.
 It may basically be Gunn’s formula, but he’s been successful with it because, fundamentally, it works.
 Take a crew of emotionally repressed characters and have them gradually and tenderly open up and you’ve found a shortcut to drawing in and disarming your audience.

 Schreier and his team have here, crucially, added two new ingredients to the mix.
-One is Julia Louis-Dreyfus’s Valentina Allegra de Fontaine, director of the CIA, who finally cashes in on a series of pointless cameos to reincarnate Veep’s deliciously nasty politician Selina Meyer and in, doing so, earn the internet-bestowed title of “mother”.
+One is Julia Louis-Dreyfus’s Valentina Allegra de Fontaine, director of the CIA, who finally cashes in on a series of pointless cameos to reincarnate Veep’s deliciously nasty politician Selina Meyer, and in doing so, earns the internet-bestowed title of “mother”.
 This time, she’s got cool white streaks in her hair and repeatedly calls her subordinate (Geraldine Viswanathan’s Mel) “good girl”.

 The other is Bob (Lewis Pullman), a guy in hospital scrubs the Thunderbolts run into in the underground facility they’ve been sent by Valentina to investigate.
 She, inevitably, has ulterior motives.
 He’s not who he seems.
 Bob is best and most vaguely described as a walking metaphor for bipolar disorder.
 He’s both well-written and sensitively performed.